Photo Reconnaissance Plane Crashes in England (12 SEP 1944)

 |0

-This work, Photo Reconnaissance Plane Crashes in England (12 SEP 1944) [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Photo Reconnaissance Plane Crashes in England (12 SEP 1944), by Erin Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.